-The Foundation rigorously assesses the impact of the literacy campaign for participants and communities, with a particular focus on improving participant English language literacy as measured by the Australian Core Skills Framework ("ACSF").
+The Foundation rigorously assesses the impact of the literacy campaign for participants and communities, with a particular focus on improving participant English language literacy as measured by the Australian Core Skills Framework (ACSF).
 Assessment includes:

-- Pre and post course ACSF assessments overseen by an experienced and qualified ACSF consultant. - An ongoing evaluation process with our evaluation partners, UNE and UNSW through which observational data for each intake and participant is collected, including interviews. - External research such as the recent Australian Research Council (ARC) funded longitudinal impact study conducted by UNE, UNSW, LFLF and the Lowitja Institute. - Daily and weekly monitoring of student progress through the lesson sequence.
+- Pre and post course ACSF assessments overseen by an experienced and qualified ACSF consultant. - An ongoing evaluation process with our evaluation partners, UNE and UNSW through which observational data for each intake and participant is collected, including interviews. - External research such as the ongoing Lowitja Institute-funded evaluation study of the NT based Campaigns and data linkage studies with research partner, UNSW. - Daily and weekly monitoring of student progress through the lesson sequence.